-Course Number and Name: VAT 1212 Animal Res traint and Me dication Description: Animal restraint and medication is the study and practice of restraining small animals, utilizing both chemical and physical means of safe and humane restraint.
+Course Number and Name: VAT 1212 Animal Restraint and Medication animals, utilizing both chemical and physical means of safe and humane restraint.
 Included in the course are basic terminology, usage, administration, and general knowledge of common drugs and vaccines.
 Students will become familiar with medical terminology.
-Hour Breakdown: Semester Cre edit Hours Lecture Lab Contact Hours 2 2 0 30